-Line 120 is labeled “Gross Amount Due from Borrower.“ It's the sum of all the money you are laying out for the purchase price, the cost of all other purchases, and the total settlement charges.
-Correspondingly on the seller’s side, the total of the purchase price and other sums due from the borrower to the seller is shown on line 420 as “Gross Amount Due to Seller.”
+Line 120 is labeled "Gross Amount Due from Borrower."
+It's the sum of all the money you pay for the purchase price, the cost of all other purchases, and the total settlement charges.
+Correspondingly on the seller's side, the total of the purchase price and other sums due from the borrower to the seller is shown on line 420 as "Gross Amount Due to Seller."

 The other lines in the 100 and 400 series are used for various reimbursements to the seller.
-If your contract requires you to reimburse the seller for his or her prior payments that will benefit you in the future, you will find those figures in lines 104 through 105 and 404 through 405.
-For example, you may be required to reimburse the seller for excess tax and insurance reserve accounts if you assume the seller’s loan, or you may owe the seller tenant rents that are due prior to the closing, but remain unpaid and collectible on that date.
+If your contract required you to reimburse the seller for his or her prior payments that will benefit you in the future, you will find those figures in lines 104 through 105 and 404 through 405.
+For example, you may have been required to reimburse the seller for excess tax and insurance reserve accounts if you assumed the seller's loan, or you may have owed the seller tenant rents that were due prior to the closing, but were unpaid and collectible on that date.

-Similarly, you may reimburse the seller for advance payments to third parties for flood insurance, or mortgage insurance if you assume the seller’s mortgage.
+Similarly, you may have reimbursed the seller for advance payments to third parties for flood insurance, or mortgage insurance if you assumed the seller's mortgage.
 These reimbursements are shown in lines 106 through 112.